bartsanchez/bps/README.md

 ## Notes about the project

+- This is an exploratory project and should not be used in production.
 - The total time spent was around 9 hours.
 - I am fairly proud about this project.
 - The main reason for spending so much time was to fullfil my curiosity using async with Django.